cfpb/consumerfinance.gov/docs/installation.md

 cd cfgov-refresh
 ```

-You may also wish to fork the repository on Github and clone the resultant personal fork.
+You may also wish to fork the repository on GitHub and clone the resultant personal fork.
 This is advised if you are going to be doing development on `cfgov-refresh` and contributing to the project.

 There are two ways to install cfgov-refresh: